ayumi-cloud/ga4/README.md

 - Access to all the internal backend themes, including dark and light modes.

 (*) To keep this code clean, the summer cms plugin will be hosted on a different repo.

+## Requirements 🚩

+This plugin has been optimized to work with php 7.4.x and 8.x. versions - we recommend upgrading from any lower php version.

 ## GA API's 🛠️